 As Sisters retired from active ministries and returned home, more space was needed to house all the Community under one roof.
 In 1991 Stanbrook West was built as residence for about 70 Sisters, the first facility to be constructed for the exclusive use of the Community.

-As the numbers of infirm Sisters continued to grow, the Community began construction in 1978 of the Benedictine Health Center next to Stanbrook.
+As the numbers of infirm Sisters continued to grow, the Community began construction in 1978 of the Benedictine Health Center (now called Benedictine Living Community of Duluth) next to Stanbrook.
 It opened in 1980 to both Sisters and laypeople, the first nursing home to include a daycare center for children.
 In time it added assisted living, independent senior apartments, memory care, and therapy and became the first of forty communities of the Benedictine Health System, one of the largest Catholic senior care organizations in the United States.